-The parent of the group is Stonewater Limited a registered society.
-There is no ultimate controlling party of Stonewater Limited.
+The parent company is Stonewater Limited Association, a Registered social housing provider.
+There is no ultimate controlling party of Stonewater Limited Association.

 A copy of the Consolidated financial statements can be obtained from the parent company's registered office which is outlined on page 2.